Ankoki/Elementals/README.md

 # Read Me!
-This was project to mess around with Lombok that I'm actually enjoying developing and now plan on releasing eventually.
+This was project to mess around with Lombok that I'm actually enjoying developing and is now released.
 Depends on RedLib and if you're planning to create a fork you will need Lombok installed on your IDE.
 You can find the RedLib source code [here](https://www.github.com/Redempt/RedLib).
 You can find the RedLib download on spigot [here](https://www.spigotmc.org/resources/redlib.78713/).